qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/post-workshop-todo.md

       sink.
 Inevitably, some will join from their phone, not sign in, etc. resulting in spending time manually setting up breakout rooms.
 * Create read-only run-of-show documents to share as examples

+## GitHub Discussions announcements

+* When outcomes page goes live, make an announcement thanking participants for making the workshop a success.
+* When Jupyter post goes live, make another announcement.